benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 ### Toggle class names

-You can use the `clsx` library to toggle class names.
+The `clsx` library is one choice to toggle class names.

-Usage example:
-- Suppose that you want to create an InvoiceStatus component which accepts status.
-The status can be 'pending' or 'paid'.
-- If it's 'paid', you want the color to be green.
-If it's 'pending', you want the color to be gray.
-You can use clsx to conditionally apply the classes.

 Like this:
 ```ts
 import clsx from 'clsx';